FRC1257/robotics-training/docs/frc/1-Basics/9-Drivetrain.md

     ...
 }
 ```
 These are the basic declarations we'll need for this command to work.
-Just like in the previous examples, we use `DoubleSupplier`s to later store controller joystick inputs, instead of using doubles.
+Just like in the previous examples, we use `DoubleSupplier`s to later store controller joystick inputs, instead of using `double`s.

 ### Constructor